Photo/Takanori Ota

 "An avalanche has occurred and our comrades have been buried!
 Please find them quickly!"

-At Kawaguchi's voice, we switched our beacons into search mode.
-The beacons display the location (distance and direction) of the transmitter, so we aim to find it...
+At Mr. Kawaguchi's signal, we switched our beacons to search mode.
+The beacons display the location of the source (distance and direction), so we were supposed to search towards that location...

-But at this point, Kawaguchi was actually playing a trick on the other accompanying members, who were not participants.
-They couldn't determine the location of the transmitter, and the display changed from showing forward to showing backward, causing them to go around in circles.
+However, at this time, Mr. Kawaguchi was actually "playing a trick" on the other members of the group who were not trainees.
+The location of the source wouldn't settle down, and the display that was pointing forward would change to pointing backward, causing us to circle around in circles.

-Normally, when switching to search mode, all members present are required to switch into "search mode."
-However, because one of the accompanying members didn't switch, the search point never was determined.
+Normally, when activating search mode, it is essential that all members present switch to "search mode."
+However, one of the group members didn't switch, so the search point could never be determined.

 I had no idea that the probes I was handling for the first time could be assembled in one go, and as I was assembling them one by one, someone urged me, saying, "Your teammates are already there!
 Hurry!"
 If it were a real emergency, I wouldn't be able to get away with saying, "I didn't know that."
 I keenly felt that these types of training sessions were extremely useful